 ON THIS PAGE: You will find out more about changes in a child’s body and other things that can signal a problem that may need medical care.
 Use the menu to see other pages.

 Cancer can be hard to detect in children.
 Children with cancer may experience the following symptoms or signs.
-Sometimes, children with cancer do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, children with cancer do not show any of these changes.
+Or, the cause of a symptom may be a different medical condition that is not cancer.

 Many of the symptoms can be described using an acronym provided by The Pediatric Oncology Resource Center.

 - Increased swelling or persistent pain in the bones, joints, back, or legs

 - Lump or mass, especially in the abdomen, neck, chest, pelvis, or armpits

 - Development of excessive bruising, bleeding, or rash

 - Constant, frequent, or persistent infections

 - Nausea that persists or vomiting without nausea